jfcalvo/jfcalvo.github.com/books.markdown

 I will add here the readings I've been doing ordered by year.

+## 2024

+1. *Artificial Intelligence: A Guide for Thinking Humans* de Melanie Mitchell.

 ## 2022

 1. *La Invasión de Ucrania* de Rafael Poch-de-Feliu.